KenzLam1/optiq-itmgt/README.md

 - **Upload video** – upload an MP4/MOV/AVI/MKV clip directly from the browser.
 - **Webcam** – process frames from a locally connected camera.

-The `Max frames to analyse` control limits how many frames are processed per run, which keeps long-running streams manageable.

 ### Output